 This facility operates on just over 27 hectares of land.
 The facilities include two oil cylinders and two water-borne preservative cylinders, giving a combined annual treating capacity of approximately 200,000 cubic metres.
-The facilities also include a 160,000 fbM kiln, a lumber/timber framing and incising line, mobile handling equipment, a maintenance shop, a quality control laboratory, a fully equipped research laboratory and offices for production, sales and wood procurement personnel for the region.
+The facilities also include a lumber/timber framing and incising line, mobile handling equipment, a maintenance shop, a quality control laboratory, a fully equipped research laboratory and offices for production, sales and wood procurement personnel for the region.

-In 2016, capital expenditures at the Truro plant totalled approximately \$495,000 primarily for treating cylinder upgrades as well as roof and insulation upgrades.
+In 2017, capital expenditures at the Truro plant totalled approximately \$308,000 primarily for treating cylinder and rail upgrades.